SharanDHONI/Numberplate-Recognition-YOLOv5/README.md

 The Accuracy isn't that great, but the point being, the model has done pretty decently well with the unbalanced mix of data.

 The next step would be to crop the numberplates alone and extract the text out of them.
 This can be made with libraries like Easy OCR or PyTesseract
-Once text is extracted, we can compare that with the list of numberplates that are allowed inside a particular place.
+Once text is extracted, we can compare that with the list of numberplates that are allowed inside a particular place